bglaus/AFLT-Project-Dyck-Self-Attention/README.md

 - [Parity Implementation](https://github.com/ndnlp/parity)
 - [Transformer Implementation](https://github.com/satwik77/Transformer-Formal-Languages)

-Since Chiang et al. only applied their improvements for PARITY, we tried to adapt them for DYCK-2 in this project.
+Since Chiang et al. only applied their improvements for PARITY, we tried to adapt them for Dyck-languages in this project.

+A summary on the project can be found [here](https://polybox.ethz.ch/index.php/s/hR9GZCati1xPSPX).

 ## Visuals
 The DYCK-2 and PARITY languages are defined as follows (Visualization adapted from [Slides](https://stanford.edu/~mhahn2/cgi-bin/files/acl2020-selfattention.pdf ) provided by Hahn):